Chart Color Schemes

 Recent residential development output has been above average within Lockleys when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Lockleys recorded around 39 residential properties granted approval each year over the past five financial years, totalling an estimated 197 homes.
-As of FY26 so far, 15 approvals have been recorded.
-Over these five years (FY21 to FY25), an average of 1.8 new residents per dwelling was observed.
-This suggests a balanced supply and demand dynamic in the market, with developers focusing on premium developments at an average construction cost value of $465,000.
+AreaSearch analysis of ABS building approval numbers indicates Lockleys recorded around 39 residential properties granted approval each year over the past five financial years, totalling an estimated 197 homes.
+As of FY-26, 22 approvals have been recorded.
+Over these five years, an average of 2.1 new residents per dwelling was observed.
+The average construction cost value for new homes was $465,000, indicating focus on the premium market with high-end developments.

-In FY26, commercial development approvals have reached $17.4 million, indicating steady investment activity.
-New developments consist of 67% standalone homes and 33% attached dwellings, offering options across various price points.
+This financial year has seen $17.4 million in commercial development approvals, reflecting steady commercial investment activity.
+New development consisted of 67% standalone homes and 33% attached dwellings, offering options across different price points.

 Frequently Asked Questions - Development